Sairyss/domain-driven-hexagon/README.md

 Types give useful semantic information to a developer.
 Good code should be easy to use correctly, and hard to use incorrectly.
 Types system can be a good help for that.
 It can prevent some nasty errors at a compile time, so IDE will show type errors right away.

-The simplest example may be using enums instead of constants, for example: [events.ts](src/core/events/events.ts).
-This file has enums of events that can occur in a program.
-Now, event emitter port [event-emitter.port.ts](src/core/ports/event-emitter.port.ts) uses that events type to prevent illegal types pass.
-If you try to pass anything that is not intended it will show type error.
+The simplest example may be using enums instead of constants, and use those enums as input type for something.
+When passing anything that is not intended IDE will show a type error.

-More importantly, this approach can be used to make business logic safer.

-For example, imagine that business logic requires to have contact info of a person by either having `email`, or `phone`, or both.
+Or, for example, imagine that business logic requires to have contact info of a person by either having `email`, or `phone`, or both.
 Both `email` and `phone` could be represented as optional, for example:

 ```typescript
 interface ContactInfo {